 Tucked away in the mountains of Central Pennsylvania is the small town of State College, which would be virtually indistinguishable if it weren’t for the massive university that is Penn State and its proud football tradition.
 You’ll be hard pressed to find fans more dedicated than the crew who decks themselves in blue and white each Saturday and packs into Beaver Stadium.
 The football is great (and the grilled stickie’s aren’t bad, either!).

-Morgantown, University of West Virginia
+Morgantown, West Virginia University

 Until you’ve experienced a stadium of people singing in unison to John Denver’s Take Me Home, Country Roads, you haven’t experienced the pride and love Mountaineers have for their school.
 Not only is WVU located in the state’s gorgeous mountains, it’s tailgating tradition and raucous celebrations are known to literally set the town ablaze.